 We all know there are constant disparities in the response to this question.
 Ask your manager or whoever looks after your budget, they’ll say yes.
 Ask your team, and nine times out of ten, the answer will be no.

 It’s a tough decision to make when the time comes for annual salary reviews, especially if you’re the one that is all too aware of the magical glowing budget figure sitting above your head, ticking down with every employment contract renegotiated.

 There are a number of crucial factors to take into account when trying to make your way across the minefield of salary benchmarking:

-You can download our 2018 Salary Guide to assist you with these tough decisions, and if you have any questions around salary banding, compensation strategies or Finance recruitment initiatives please contact me on the details below.
+You can request our 2018 Salary Guide to assist you with these tough decisions, and if you have any questions around salary banding, compensation strategies or finance recruitment initiatives please contact me on the details below.